awhicks/CS-3704-S23/_lab/team01.md

 * You should submit as a team from your main branch, with a group submission for the team
 * Please coordinate on your submissions to Gradescope, using your team's Slack channel to coordinate

+# We'll do this one on Heroku for now

+For now, we'll be completing this assignment on Heroku, because the autograder is setup for Heroku.

+We'll pivot to Render.com (or another platform) with the next team assignment that requires a backend deployment platform.

 # Working with a Kanban Board

 In this assignment, we'll start practicing with a *Kanban Board*, which is a basic tool used by many software development organizations.